 But as the sudsy water poured over the windshield and the world outside went soft and blurry, something unexpected clicked.

 That thought floated up so clearly, it stopped me.
 Like something inside finally aligned.
 I didn’t need to chase someone else’s version of success.
-I didn’t need to measure my life against someone else’s highlight reel.
+Nor did I need to measure my life against someone else’s highlight reel.

 I have my own values.
 My own compass.